Tap-Payments/OpenCardV1-4.x.x/README.md

 ## 🔧 Installation
 1. **Download Files**

-	-Downlaod zip fronm github and rename them it to tap.ocmod.zip
+	-Downlaod zip fronm github and rename it to tap.ocmod.zip

 1. **Upload Files**
    - Go to installer from corner click upload and choose the renamed zip file that is tap.ocmod.zip .